fun to do kids bali indonesia Travel for Kids

 Bobbie Kalman

-Get to know the fascinating country of Indonesia – Bali is only one of thousands of islands.
-Indonesia is home to exotic animals and the world's largest flower.
+Bali is only one of thousands of islands in Indonesia.
 Fun facts about the Indonesian rain forests, volcanoes, history, religions, foods, arts and culture.
 (Picture book)